gavindidrichsen/bolt_dynamic_inventory/docs/adr/0004-create-dynamic-inventory-groups-based-on-hostname-regex-patterns.md

 ## Consequences

-The orbstack_bolt_inventory plugin now supports dynamic group creation based on target name patterns.
+The bolt_dynamic_inventory plugin now supports dynamic group creation based on target name patterns.
 This allows users to group their targets into logical groups based on their names.  **NOTE**:

 * if `group_patterns` is empty, then no groups are created.
 * if a group's regex pattern fails to match any targets, then that group is skipped.